-In the Notice of Inquiry that I sent to the appellant, I advised him that I am considering incorporating the evidence submitted in appeal PA-990255-1 into the current appeal.
-I noted further that the appellant has filed several other appeals in connection with the issues in Appeal PA-990255-1 and, indirectly, the issues in the current appeal.
-I indicated that I had reviewed all of these appeal files and any orders or decisions resulting from them.
-In doing so, I concluded that the evidence submitted in these appeals and the findings in their related orders may be relevant in the circumstances of the current appeal.
+In particular, in raising the relevancy of the circumstances in appeal PA-990255-1, the OHRC appears to be relying on the evidence that was before the Adjudicator in that appeal.
+I therefore decided to consider incorporating the evidence submitted in appeal PA-990255-1 into the current appeal.
+Moreover, I noted that the appellant has filed several other appeals in connection with the issues in Appeal PA-990255-1 and, indirectly, the issues in the current appeal.
+Therefore, I reviewed all of these appeal files and any orders or decisions resulting from them.
+I concluded that the evidence submitted in these appeals and the findings in their related orders may be relevant in the circumstances of the current appeal.

-My reasons for contemplating considering the inclusion of all of this evidence were set out in the Notice of Inquiry that was sent to the appellant and, as I indicated above, he was given an opportunity to address this issue in detail.
-In responding to the Notice of Inquiry, the appellant writes:
+My reasons for contemplating considering all of this evidence were set out in the Notice of Inquiry that was sent to the appellant and, as I indicated above, he was given an opportunity to address this issue in detail.
+In responding to the Notice of Inquiry, the appellant objects strenuously to the incorporation of evidence from other appeals into the current appeal.
+He writes:

-As the above Appeal has nothing to do with the deceased PA-990255-1, PA-000156-1& PA-000157-1, PA-000232-1, PA-000210-1, PA-990255-2 and the now separately-inquired PA-000323-1, I am not going to participate in IPC recycled screenplays with its expertise of universal relevancy theory to recycle the now-defunct appeals except the living PA-000247-1 currently being inquired...
+As the above Appeal has nothing to do with the demised PA-990255-1, PA-000156-1& PA-000157-1, PA-000232-1, PA-000210-1, PA-990255-2 and the now separately-inquired PA-000247-1, I am not going to take part in IPC recycled screenplays with its patent prescription of universal relevancy theory to recycle the now-defunct appeals except the living PA-000323-1 currently being inquired.